 Some financial service agencies offer similar advice to most of their clients.
 This kind of one-size-fits-all advice can leave serious gaps in your investments’ earning potential.
 For example, if your portfolio consists of a handful of mutual funds, you may assume that it’s diversified.
 Often, however, advisors bundle similar large-cap mutual funds that are all essentially the same when including small-value stocks in the mix can result in better returns.
 If your investments aren’t adequately diversified, you can be missing out on important opportunities.

-If you've already started thinking about your financial future but are looking for more advice, the experts at Boelman Shaw Tax and Financial Planning in Des Moines have resources that can help.
-Download our ebook to learn more about financial planning in your 40s and beyond.
+If you've already started thinking about your financial future but are looking for more advice, the experts at Boelman Shaw Tax & Financial Planning in Des Moines have resources that can help.